sourcegraph/thyme/README.md

 $ thyme dep
 ```

-`thyme` may depend on a few OS-specific command-line tools. `thyme dep` displays instructions for installing them.
+Thyme may depend on a few OS-specific command-line tools. `thyme dep` displays instructions for installing them.
+Verify

-Verify `thyme` works with
+`thyme` works with

 ```
 $ thyme track